SmonSE/GhostBLE/README.md

 **A BLE privacy scanner for M5Stack devices**

 GhostBLE discovers nearby Bluetooth Low Energy devices, analyzes their privacy posture, and flags potential security concerns.
-Built for security researchers, tinkerers, and educators interested in BLE privacy, device fingerprinting, and wireless reconnaissance.
+Built for security researchers, ethical hackers, and reverse engineers exploring BLE protocols, as well as tinkerers and educators interested in device fingerprinting, GATT service analysis, and wireless reconnaissance.

 A friendly mascot named **NibBLEs** guides you through the scanning process on the built-in display.